Showcase the unique heritage and spectacular natural world of each of New England’s six states

-- Discover the beaches and boutiques of Cape Cod and the colourful cottages of Martha’s Vineyard
+- End with the beaches and harbour towns of Cape Cod

 - 2 Nights Boston

 - 2 Nights Bar Harbor